andydunn101/mdsadiscog/README.md

 - Watch a recorded performance.
 - On each studio recording identify the label, year of recording and tracks recorded.
 - Listen to a sample of Miles Davis music from each decade.
+- The ability to contact the webpage owner.
 - Determine if there are any live performance by Tribute acts available.

 ### Wireframes